vlang/v/doc/docs.md

 ***The following paragraph describes features that are not implemented, yet.***

-To handle data exchange between coroutines more there will be 4 different ways to declare a variable:
+Objects that are supposed to be used to exchange data between coroutines have to be declared with special care.
+Exactly one of the following 4 kinds of declaration has to be chosen:

 ```v
 a := ...